Creating a Custom Connector Using Remote Pull

 7. Select Include Folder Name in Copy from S3 to append folder names to the file names when only net new files are pulled into Nitro.
 This step is optional.

-If "Include Folder Name in Copy from S3" is selected, you must use the FTP/Data Lake Connector Load job.
+When this option is selected, you must use the FTP/Data Lake Connector Load job.
 Do not use the FTP/Data Lake Intelligent Load job.

 8. Complete the Source S3 data key and Source S3 Region fields with your system's information.
 Optionally, admins can specify the file extension or regex pattern they want to use.
 The following folder designations are available: